 Plasterboard is made up of a gypsum core (calcium sulfate hydrate) with additive and a paper liner.
+Small quantities of chopped glass fiber, micro silica and vermiculite may be added with starch, foam and dispersants.

 Description of the main components and/or materials for 1 m2 of product for the calculation of the EPD®: